 The ‘stem’ of the ‘T’, separated by the breezeway (with operable glass doors either side for cross ventilation) is occupied by the main bedroom, ensuite, a separate laundry and drive through carport.
 And to the rear, treated as a separate pavilion, is a workshop and shed, also clad in charred timber.

 At a time of Covid-19, with materials in relatively short supply and few wanting the task of building in remote regional areas, the result is a fine contemporary home built to exacting standards and in a relatively short space of time.
+This is all thanks to the great work of the whole team involved: our construction partner Lime Building Group, the consultant team and our client Andrew!

 While the former house provided shelter, it was a complete disconnect to the landscape.
 “This house not only relates to the garden, but when you’re inside, you feel like you are truly part of the landscape.”

-The Owner - Shoalhaven House
+Andrew - Shoalhaven House

 Island Bench + Floor